NightmareXIV/Splatoon/README.md

     <td>By default you have to pass layouts/elements in encoded format.
 However that makes it difficult to edit from outside of Splatoon.
 Should you require this possibility - hold ALT while copying layout/element from Splatoon to obtain it in raw JSON format to which you can easily make changes and then pass it to <code>raw</code> parameter in your query.
 Don't forget to urlencode it. <b>Only one raw layout/element can be passed in a single query</b>, but you can freely pass encoded and raw at the same time.</td>
   </tr>
 </table>
 There is no difference between sending everything in one query and sending one layout/element per query.
-It also doesn't matters if you want to primarily use encoded or raw elements.
+It also doesn't matters if you want to primarily use encoded or raw format.
+Just do it as you personally prefer.